Harry Britt

 Harry Britt (June 8, 1938 – June 24, 2020) was an American politician and gay rights activist.
 Born in Texas, he worked as a Methodist pastor in Chicago as a young man and later moved to San Francisco.
 There, he worked with Harvey Milk until Milk's assassination in 1978.
-He was appointed to his seat on the San Francisco Board of Supervisors, where he remained until 1993, and served as the board's president from 1989 to 1990.
+He was appointed to Milk's former seat on the San Francisco Board of Supervisors, where he remained until 1993, and served as the board's president from 1989 to 1990.
 Britt was a Democrat and member of the Democratic Socialists of America.
 He ran for the United States House of Representatives in 1987 and for the California State Assembly in 2002, but was unsuccessful both times.

 Background

 Britt was a native of Port Arthur, Texas, and was educated at Duke University, Southern Methodist University, and the University of Chicago.
 He began his career as a Methodist minister in Chicago, and was married to a woman; though they had divorced by 1968, Britt said that he still did not realize that he was gay at the time.
 He first became involved in politics in Chicago, during the civil rights movement.
 By the mid-1970s, he had moved to San Francisco and began working with Harvey Milk.